Myrciaria caerulescens (Roxa - Blue Guaquiea) - 1 potted seedling / 1 kleiner, getopfter Sämling

 Myrciaria caerulescens – formerly known as Myrciaria sp. roxa or Blue Guaquiea – is a fascinating discovery among exotic fruit plants.

 In 2024, it finally received its scientific name.
-Its fruits are said to taste even better than those of the popular Jaboticaba.

-Origin and Habitat
+Origin and Location

 Cultivation and Care

-Fertilization: No fertilizer needed or recommended.
+Fertilization: No fertilizer required or recommended.

-Special Features
+Special Characteristics

 Wichtiger Hinweis

-Die Pflanze kann über zwei Jahre nur in Sphagnum Moos wachsen.
+Diese Pflanze kann über zwei Jahre nur in Sphagnum Moos wachsen.
 Nach ungefähr 2 Jahren verrottet das Sphagnum Moos und wird langsam zu Erde.

-Dadurch haben die Wurzeln Zeit sich langsam an die Bestandteile der Erde zu gewöhnen und die Pflanze wird zügig und ohne Probleme wachsen.
+Dadurch haben die Wurzeln Zeit sich langsam an die Bestandteile der Erde zu gewöhnen und die Pflanze wird zügig und ohne Probleme weiter wachsen.

 Einführung